Ultimate Oahu Budget Guide: 27 Free Things to Do in Paradise!

 Men dressed in all white with red sashes and straw hats with a red ribbon, playing instruments.
 The Royal Hawaiian Band is a tradition, and can be seen free in Oahu on Fridays.

-A long standing tradition from the kingdom of yore, the Royal Hawaiian Band once performed at official ceremonies and events.
-Now although there is not as much pomp and circumstance, the band still performs for the pleasure of the Hawaiian people.
+A long-standing tradition from the kingdom’s era, the Royal Hawaiian Band once performed at official ceremonies and events.
+Although there is not as much pomp and circumstance today, the band still performs for the pleasure of the Hawaiian people.
 Free performances are given every Friday from noon to 1:00 in the courtyard of Iolani Palace, and occasional performances are also held at the International Marketplace.

 Walk the Waikiki Historic Trail.